darnjo/web-api-commander/README.md

 ## Docker

-A [Dockerfile](./Dockerfile) has been provided to dockerize the application for use in various.
+A [Dockerfile](./Dockerfile) has been provided to dockerize the application.
+This can be used for CI/CD environments such as Jenkins or TravisCI.
 The following command will build an image for you:

 ```
 docker build -t darnjo/web-api-command .